-Line 1.
-Distributable amount.
-Enter the distributable amount for 2021 from Part X. line 7.
+Line 1-Distributable amount.
+Enter the distributable amount for 2005 from Part XI, line 7.

-Line 2.
-Undistributed income.
-Enter the distributable amount for 2020 and amounts for earlier years that remained undistributed at the beginning of the 2021 tax year.
+Line 2-Undistributed income.
+Enter the distributable amount for 2004 and amounts for earlier years that remained undistributed at the beginning of the 2005 tax year.

 Line 2b.
-Enter the amount of undistributed income for years before 2020.
+Enter the amount of undistributed income for years before 2004.

-Line 3.
-Excess distributions carryover to 2021.
-If the foundation has made excess distributions out of corpus in prior years, which haven't been applied in any year, enter the amount for each year.
-Don't enter an amount for a particular year if the organization was a private operating foundation for any later year.
+Line 3-Excess distributions carryover to 2005.
+If the foundation has made excess distributions out of corpus in prior years, which have not been applied in any year, enter the amount for each year.
+Do not enter an amount for a particular year if the organization was a private operating foundation for any later vear.

 Lines 3a through 3e.
 Enter the amount of any excess distribution made on the line for each year listed.
-Don't include any amount that was applied against the distributable amount of an earlier year or that was already used to meet pass-through distribution requirements.
-(See Line 7.
-Distributions out of corpus for 2021 pass-through distributions, later.)
+Do not include any amount that was applied against the distributable amount of an earlier year or that was already used to meet pass-through distribution requirements.
+(See the instructions for line 7.)

 Line 3f.
-This amount can be applied in 2021.
+This amount can be applied in 2005.

-Line 4.
-Qualifying distributions.
-Enter the total amount of qualifying distributions made in 2021 from Part XI, line 4, on the line next to column (a).
-The total of the amounts applied on lines 4a through 4e is equal to the qualifying distributions made in 2021.
+Line 4-Qualifying distributions.
+Enter the total amount of qualifying distributions made in 2005 from Part XII, line 4.
+The total of the amounts applied on lines 4a through 4e is equal to the qualifying distributions made in 2005.

 Line 4a.
-The qualifying distributions for 2021 are first used to reduce any undistributed income remaining from 2020.
-Enter only enough of the 2021 qualifying distributions to reduce the 2020 undistributed income to zero.
+The qualifying distributions for 2005 are first used to reduce any undistributed income remaining from 2004.
+Enter only enough of the 2005 qualifying distributions to reduce the 2004 undistributed income to zero.

 Lines 4b and 4c.
-If there are any 2021 qualifying distributions remaining after reducing the 2020 undistributed income to zero, one or more elections can be made under Regulations section 53.4942(a)-3(d) (2) to apply all or part of the remaining qualifying distributions to any undistributed income remaining from years before 2020 or to apply to corpus.
+If there are any 2005 qualifying distributions remaining after reducing the 2004 undistributed income to zero, one or more elections can be made under Regulations section 53.4942(a)-3(d)(2) to apply all or part of the remaining qualifying distributions to any undistributed income remaining from years before 2004 or to apply to corpus.